Colony Brands: Facilities

-During the 1960s and '70s, The Swiss Colony became known for a network of retail stores in shopping malls throughout the US, growing to more than 225 locations.
+During the 1960s and 1970s, The Swiss Colony became known for a network of retail stores in shopping malls throughout the US, growing to more than 225 locations.
 The company made a strategic decision to end these operations in the early 1980s, to focus on catalog operations.
 This was due to an economic downturn and the high cost of space in suitable shopping centers.
 The company maintains outlet stores in Monroe, Wisconsin, and Davenport, Iowa.

 Leadership

 Pat Kubly assumed leadership of the company from his father, founder Ray Kubly, in 1969.
 He currently serves as chairman of the board.
-Colony Brands, Inc. president John Baumann is in charge of day-to-day operations.
+Colony Brands, Inc. president Bob Erb is in charge of day-to-day operations.
 Ray Kubly's grandson, Ryan Kubly, is the director of strategic planning.